What's new in version 1910 of Configuration Manager current branch

 This release includes the following improvements to search in the Configuration Manager console:

-When a search returns more than 1,000 results, now select the OK button on the notice bar to view more results.
+- When a search returns more than 1,000 results, select OK on the notice bar to view more results.

 For more information on changes to the Windows PowerShell cmdlets for Configuration Manager, see PowerShell version 1910 release notes.